Background pattern

 Cefuroxime should be administered by intravenous injection over a period of 3 to 5 minutes directly into a vein or through a drip or infusion over 30 to 60 minutes, or by deep intramuscular injection.

-Intramuscular injections should be injected well into the mass of a relatively large muscle and should not be injected more than 750 mg in one site.
-For doses above 1,500 mg, intravenous administration should be used.
+Intramuscular injections should be injected well into the mass of a relatively large muscle and no more than 750 mg should be injected at one site.
+For doses greater than 1,500 mg, intravenous administration should be used.

-To consult the instructions for reconstitution of the medicine before administration, see below.
+To consult the instructions for the reconstitution of the medication before administration, see below.

 Volumes of addition and concentrations of the solution, which may be useful when fractional doses are required.